joaopedro12648/FAQC-light-TS/README.en.md

 | Update quality context | `Please update the quality context.` |
 | Error resolution | `I see “[error]”.
 Please help me fix it.` |
 | Refactoring | `I want to refactor [scope].
 Please create an SnD.` |

 ---

+## Finally

+This repository weaves in a few design “tricks” and mechanisms that aren’t spelled out explicitly in the README.
+As you use it, there may be moments when things click and you think, “Ah, that’s why.”
+If you experience that, it’s a sign you’ve felt some of the depth of this framework.
+Please hold on to those insights.

+---